 Certain types of controlled substances are prescription medications that are possessed either with or without a valid prescription.
 Those substances can include Xanax, oxycodone, and Vicodin.

 For possession of controlled substance offenses in Hillsborough County, these cases are often resolved in a drug court through a diversionary program.
 Other cases in drug court are resolved with a guilty or no contest plea.

-A conviction for any drug offense, including possession of marijuana or more serious felony charges, will result in your driver’s license being suspended by the Florida Department of Motor Vehicles for two full years.
-You are not even eligible for a hardship license during the first year.
+A conviction for any drug offense, including possession of marijuana or more serious felony charges, might result in your driver’s license being suspended by the Florida Department of Motor Vehicles.

 Statutory Language for Drug Possession Charges